The Archetype Crucible

 violence that hung around the city was appalling even to one who had seen such

-Hendricks easily adjusted and synchronized his routine to match the various
+Jace easily adjusted and synchronized his routine to match the various patrols.

-patrols.
-Their discipline was lacking, often the least concealed of available
+Their discipline was lacking, often the least concealed of available hiding

-hiding places served him just as well as any of the harder to find areas would
+places served him just as well as any of the harder to find areas would have.

-have.
 Either the outlaws were lax, or they were over confident.
-Each prospect
+Each prospect was to

-was to his sole advantage.
-His entry into the city proper occurred at night,
+his sole advantage.
+His entry into the city proper occurred at night, between

-between patrol changes, and was not difficult for a specialist of his talents
+patrol changes, and was not difficult for a specialist of his talents and

-and experience to achieve.
-Gaining his bearings, he found shelter for the night
+experience to achieve.
+Gaining his bearings, he found shelter for the night in

 contact.
 His resting place would be within a discarded modular packing container